zhangzheheng12345/visual-brainfuck-web/README.md

 Click the purple button with a lightning in the middle.
 It will remove comments, spaces, tabs and line breaks in your code.

-If you want to revert it back just click it again.
+If you want to revert it back, just click it again.

 ### View program data